pdfcpu/pdfcpu/create/create_general.md

 ## Origin

-As already explained the default coordinate system has its origin in the lower left corner of the content box.
-You may choose either corner of the content box instead but beware this does not change the fact that an elements position usually corresponds to its lower left corner.<br>
+The default coordinate system has its origin in the lower left corner of the content box.
+You may choose either corner of the content box instead.<br><br>
+**Warning**:
+❗This does not change the fact that an elements position usually corresponds to its lower left corner. ❗<br><br>
 Let's switch the origin to the upper left corner.
 We can achieve this using `ul` or `upperleft` and are not case sensitive:

 <p align="center">